ralphbean/threebean-blog/_posts/0092-fedora-releng-dashboard-alpha.rst

    :alt: Screenshot of an alpha dashboard for Release Engineering.
    :target: http://threebean.org/fedora-releng-dash/

-ight now all it does is try to show the status of the *compose* process which runs once a day for rawhide and the "branched" pre-release (that's F20 right now).
+Right now all it does is try to show the status of the *compose* process which runs once a day for rawhide and the "branched" pre-release (that's F20 right now).
 If any one of the components of that process (say, the pungify part) is happening right now, it'll tell you that and have it show up in yellow in stead